Office-of-Digital-Services/arcpy_metadata/README.md

 ## How to contribute or extend arcpy_metadata
 Contributions are well come!
 Please fork and submit pull requests.

-See [CONTRIBUTING.md](CONTRIBUTING.md) for more information on how to extend arcpy_metadata to new attributes
+See [CONTRIBUTING.md](CONTRIBUTING.md) for more information on how to extend arcpy_metadata to new attributes.

 ## Acknowledgements